SpatialThinker: Reinforcing Scene Graph-Grounded Spatial Reasoning via Dense Rewards: Abstract

 \section{Abstract}

-Multimodal large language models (MLLMs) have achieved remarkable progress in vision–language tasks, but they continue to struggle with spatial understanding.
-Existing spatial MLLMs often rely on explicit 3D inputs or architecture-specific modifications, and remain constrained by large-scale datasets or sparse supervision.
-To address these limitations, we introduce \textsc{SpatialThinker}, a 3D-aware MLLM trained with RL to integrate structured spatial grounding with multi-step reasoning.
-The model simulates human-like spatial perception by constructing a scene graph of task-relevant objects and spatial relations, and reasoning towards an answer via dense spatial rewards. \textsc{SpatialThinker} consists of two key contributions: (1) a data synthesis pipeline that generates STVQA-7K, a high-quality spatial VQA dataset, and (2) online RL with a multi-objective dense spatial reward enforcing spatial grounding. \textsc{SpatialThinker-7B} outperforms supervised fine-tuning and the sparse RL baseline on spatial understanding and real-world VQA benchmarks, nearly doubling the base-model gain compared to sparse RL, and surpassing GPT-4o.
-These results showcase the effectiveness of combining spatial supervision with reward-aligned reasoning in enabling robust 3D spatial understanding with limited data and advancing MLLMs towards human-level visual reasoning.
+Multimodal large language models (MLLMs) have achieved remarkable progress in vision–language tasks, but continue to struggle with spatial reasoning.
+Existing spatial MLLMs rely on large-scale datasets, explicit 3D inputs, architecture-specific modifications, or sparse Reinforcement Learning (RL) methods that provide insufficient guidance for spatially-grounded reasoning.
+We introduce \textsc{SpatialThinker}.
+To our knowledge, it is the first MLLM unifying Scene Graph Generation (SGG) and visual reasoning in a single pass via online RL.
+The model simulates human-like spatial perception by constructing a mental scene graph of task-relevant objects and relations, and reasoning toward an answer via dense spatial rewards.
+Our contributions are threefold: (1) SGG-grounded reasoning: integrating SGG directly within the reasoning chain rather than as a disjoint preprocessing step; (2) STVQA-7K: a high-quality spatial VQA training dataset via a scalable synthesis pipeline; and (3) a dense spatial reward design that enforces structured grounding during RL and generalizes to improve broad visual perception. \textsc{SpatialThinker-7B} achieves 3.6$\times$ larger gains over SFT and $1.7\times$ better in- and out-of-distribution generalization than sparse RL.
+Trained on only 7K samples, \textsc{SpatialThinker-7B} matches GPT-5 and outperforms GPT-4o, while \textsc{SpatialThinker-30B} surpasses both GPT-5 and Claude 4 Sonnet on average across 14 spatial and real-world benchmarks, demonstrating that structured spatial grounding with reward-aligned reasoning enables robust spatial understanding with limited data.